selfage/element/README.md

 There are 6 events emiited from it: `enable`, `disable`, `click`, `hover`, `down`, `up`, and `leave`.

 More precsily, when the button is clicked, it will first emit `disable` event, then wait for the executions of listeners on `click` event, including `async` listeners, and finally emit `enable` event.
 It makes sure that `click` event will not be emitted again until re-enabled.
-Each callback on `click` event also needs to return a boolean indicating whether it wants to re-enable the button.
-And if any of the callbacks returns false, the button will stay disabled until explicitly enabled, i.e. by calling `enable()`.
+Each callback on `click` event also needs to return a boolean indicating whether it wants to keep the button disabled.
+And if any of the callbacks returns true, the button will keep disabled until explicitly enabled, i.e. by calling `enable()`.

 `hover` event corresponds to `mouseenter` event. `down` to `mousedown`. `up` to `mouseup`. `leave` to `mouseleave`.
 The difference is that when `mousedown` happens, `hover` and `down` happen in sequence, and when `mouseleave` happens, `up` and `leave` happen in sequence.